EyeSeeTea/d2-cloner/readme.rst

                         or local_docker_post_clone_scripts_dir for local docker.
-  --update-config       update the config file --no-color            don't use colored output --use-backup          Path to remote backup file to use insted of making a remote pg_dump
+  --update-config       update the config file --no-color            don't use colored output --use-backup          Path to remote backup file to use instead of making a remote pg_dump

 Configuration